Knowledge is power, but it could become a burden if your company’s valuable information is scattered across emails, Word docs, and Google Drive.

-Best Knowledge Management Software | Best for | Pricing |
+Best Knowledge Management Software | Best For | Pricing |

 ProProfs Knowledge Base | Easily creating help sites, manuals & private knowledge bases | Forever Free plan with all the premium features for up to 25 articles.
 Paid plan starts at $49/author/month |

-Guru | Connecting company’s collective knowledge | Paid plans start from $10/user/month |
+Guru | Connecting the company’s collective knowledge | Paid plans start from $10/user/month |

-Notion | Creating internal wikis for team sharing informal knowledge | A free plan available.
-Paid plan starts from $8/user/month |
+Notion | Creating internal wikis for team sharing informal knowledge | Paid plan starts from $8/user/month |

 What Is Knowledge Management Software?

+Knowledge management software is a tool for capturing, storing, and accessing business information from a centralized platform.
 This information can include business processes, company best practices, standard operating procedure software tools, and client details – basically, anything your employees need to give their best shot at work.

-These tools encompass powerful features that facilitate instant search and smooth navigation across devices, including mobile phones.
+These tools encompass powerful features that facilitate instant search and smooth navigation across mobile phones.
 Moreover, with advanced analytics and multiple language support, knowledge management software lets you gather useful business insights and serve a diverse audience.

-Enhanced Collaboration & Creativity
+Improved Collaboration & Creativity

 Knowledge management software facilitates seamless collaboration, allowing teams to share insights, best practices, and lessons learned.